Sulfonic acid: Preparation

-Hydrolysis routes
+Hydrolyses

 Many sulfonic acids are prepared by hydrolysis of sulfonyl halides and related precursors.
 Thus, perfluorooctanesulfonic acid is prepared by hydrolysis of the sulfonyl fluoride, which in turn is generated by the electrofluorination of octanesulfonic acid.
 Similarly the sulfonyl chloride derived from polyethylene is hydrolyzed to the sulfonic acid.
 These sulfonyl chlorides are produced by free-radical reactions of chlorine, sulfur dioxide, and the hydrocarbons using the Reed reaction.

 Vinylsulfonic acid is derived by hydrolysis of carbyl sulfate, (C2H4(SO3)2), which in turn is obtained by the addition of sulfur trioxide to ethylene.

 Properties

 Sulfonic acids are strong acids.
 They are around a million times stronger than the corresponding carboxylic acid.
 For example, p-Toluenesulfonic acid and methanesulfonic acid have pK_{a} values of −2.8 and −1.9, respectively, while those of benzoic acid and acetic acid are 4.20 and 4.76, respectively.
 The pK_{a} of methanesulfonic acid has been reported to be as high as −0.6 or as low as −6.5.
 Sulfonic acids are known to react with solid sodium chloride (salt) to form the sodium sulfonate and hydrogen chloride.
 This observation implies an acidity greater than that of HCl.

 Because of their polarity, sulfonic acids tend to be crystalline solids or viscous, high-boiling liquids.
 They are also usually colourless and nonoxidizing, which makes them suitable for use as acid catalysts in organic reactions.
 Their polarity, in conjunction with their high acidity, renders short-chain sulfonic acids water-soluble, while longer-chain ones exhibit detergent-like properties.

 The structure of sulfonic acids is illustrated by the prototype, methanesulfonic acid.
 The sulfonic acid group, RSO_{2}OH features a tetrahedral sulfur centre, meaning that sulfur is at the center of four atoms: three oxygens and one carbon.
 The overall geometry of the sulfur centre is reminiscent of the shape of sulfuric acid.